 RMA meetings have restarted and are held on the forth Friday of each month.
 The venue is the Royal British Legion, Shanklin at 1900hrs.
 The meetings are a social occasions for members and their guests.
 No formal agenda, just a get together of friends.

 Next Branch Social Evening.
-Friday 19th August 2022.
-1900hrs Royal British Legion Shanklin. it has been brought forward 1 week owing to the Bank Holiday.
+Friday 30th September 2022.
+1900hrs Royal British Legion Shanklin.
 You are always welcome to meet your old comrades.
 The committee meets earlier in the evening so this social event will always go ahead. (unless the RBL burns down.)

 All serving and former service personnel are most welcome to join our Branch.
 We also have quite a few civilians as members.
 The banter and jokes can get in the way of branch business at times.
 We prefer to conduct our meetings in a semi-formal setting.
 All visiting RMA members are most welcome to attend meetings/functions.

 This site is edited by the Branch Secretary.
 If you have images or articles that you would like to show on this web site, please submit them by email.
 If you have any suggestions, ideas of how to improve this site, please make contact.
 This is a Branch site so your views are important into getting this right.

 I would like to welcome you to the Royal Marines Association, Web Page.
 Please don’t hesitate to contact me if you have any queries.
 New members are always welcome.
 Hopefully, we can get back to normal, after the Coronavirus.

 If you require assistance or more information about the RMA on the Island, please email me.